-The in-country review step is a crucial one in the translation process.
-Having the translation reviewed by people that speak the target language throughout the process can also help to identify and eradicate these mistakes while the project is still ongoing.
-This is what CSOFT Health Sciences as a translation vendor is more than happy to provide in-country review for your life science projects to save you time in the long run.
+The in-country review step is crucial in the medical translation process.
+Having the translation reviewed by people that speak the language in the target market throughout the process can also help to identify and eradicate any mistakes while the project is still ongoing, ensuring faster market entry.
+CSOFT Health Sciences as a translation vendor is more than happy to provide in-country review for your life science projects to save you time in the long run.

 Providing Previous Translations and Style Guides

-This may sound like an obvious thing to do, however, companies often have a very specific way of wanting their material to be formatted or certain translations rendered for particular phrases and without letting the translation company know.
+Companies often have a very specific guidelines for how their material should be formatted or how certain translations are rendered for particular phrases, and communicating these requests to the translation company is essential for timely translations.

 Through effective communication, and providing a company’s style guide prior to the translation, this situation can be avoided.
-Failing to use a style guide can result in translations being inconsistent in relation to previous translations so that on a website, for example, there might be a differing translation for a term that appears on multiple pages across the site, which can hurt brand image and risk miscommunications with patients.
+Failing to use a style guide can result in translations being inconsistent in relation to previous translations – on a website, for example, there might be a differing translation for a term that appears on multiple pages across the site, which can hurt brand image and risk miscommunications with patients.
 Even more common, though, is translation companies misunderstanding the style in which a company wants the translation, leading to delays.

 CSOFT Health Sciences works with companies to leverage previous style guides or will work with your enterprise to create one to ensure accurate and timely translations.

 Using Language Service Providers (LSPs) with the Correct Certifications

 Translation jobs, by their nature, often take place across multiple time zones and cultures, and require coordination across clients, project managers, linguists, engineers, and more.
-This can sometimes lead to confusion or issues arising during the translation process.
+This can sometimes lead to confusion or issues arising during the translation process without effective communication standards.

-By assigning one point of contact to the LSP, and communicating regularly with your LSP’s contact that has been assigned to you, you can vastly reduce the chance of problems occurring throughout the process.
+By assigning one point of contact from the LSP, and communicating regularly with your LSP, you can vastly reduce the chance of problems occurring throughout the process.

-It is also important to work towards a long-term relationship with your provider and singular points of contact often result in this.
-The more familiar the LSP becomes with your style of content, the more consistent and culturally accurate the translations will be.
+It is also important to work towards a long-term relationship with your provider and singular points of contact often help build trust.
+The more familiar the LSP becomes with your style of content through successful translation projects, the more consistent and culturally accurate the medical translations will be.